mqtthiqs/at-doc/docs/modules/gen.md

 ## Features

-- Bank of independent signal generators (up to 16) spreadable through the multichannel space
+- Bank of signal generators (up to 16) spreadable in the multichannel space
 - Four mixable waveforms per generator, each with a different morphing parameter
 - Input envelope follower for gain following or ducking